Alexander Zinoviev: Childhood and youth

 Alexander from early childhood stood out for his abilities, he was immediately transferred to the second class.
 As children grew older, their father took them to the capital.
 In 1933, after graduating from elementary school, Alexander, on the advice of a mathematics teacher, was sent to Moscow.
 He lived with relatives in a 10-meter basement room on Bolshaya Spasskaya Street.
 Due to the impracticality of his father, he had to deal with economic issues.
-Beggarly living conditions combined with interesting activities; in those years, the soviet state actively modernized school education, the reforms were accompanied by the propaganda of its social significance.
+Beggarly living conditions combined with interesting activities; in those years, the Soviet state actively modernized school education, and the reforms were accompanied by the propaganda of its social significance.
 Alexander studied successfully; he liked mathematics and literature most of all.
-The participation in the drawing circle did not work out – his drawings revealed the features of caricatures, the confusion happened with the redrawing of the portrait of Stalin for the Stalin's room; The experience in the drama club was also unsuccessful (Alexander didn't have a hearing or voice).
+His participation in the drawing circle did not work out – his drawings revealed the features of caricatures, the confusion happened with the redrawing of the portrait of Stalin for the Stalin's room; The experience in the drama club was also unsuccessful (Alexander didn't have a hearing or voice).
 He read a lot additionally, was a frequenter of libraries; he read classics, both domestic and foreign.
-In high school he was already familiar with a large number of philosophical works – from Voltaire, Diderot and Rousseau to Marx, Engels and Herzen.
+In high school, he was already familiar with a large number of philosophical works – from Voltaire, Diderot and Rousseau to Marx, Engels and Herzen.
 Of the Russian classics, Zinoviev particularly singled out Lermontov, knew by heart many of his poems; from modern authors – Mayakovsky.
 The most understandable and closest foreign writer was Hamsun ("Hunger").
 As noted by the biographer Pavel Fokin, Zinoviev was attracted by the loneliness and pride of individualistic characters, which contributed to the formation of a sense of his own exclusiveness.
 He began to consciously cultivate this position of extreme individualism, although later he always denied it, calling himself "the ideal collectivist".